erikw/vim-keybindings-everywhere-the-ultimate-list/README.md

     ```

 * :heavy_plus_sign: [Jupyter Lab](https://pypi.org/project/jupyterlab-vim/) - Science and Data Development notebook environment.
 Add this package [jupyterlab-vim](https://pypi.org/project/jupyterlab-vim/) and restart the server.
 It is available for both `pip` and `conda` managed environments (and their derivatives).
-* :white_check_mark: [LINQPad](https://www.linqpad.net/) - The .NET Programmer’s Playground. vi mode available in settings.
-To enable go to Edit > Preferences > vi mode.
-Quite limited, doesn't support ex commands, registers and macros.
+* :white_check_mark: [LINQPad](https://www.linqpad.net/) - The .NET Programmer’s Playground. vi mode is available in settings.
+To enable, go to Edit > Preferences > vi mode.
+Quite limited, doesn't support ex commands, registers, and macros.

 * [Azure Data Studio](https://azure.microsoft.com/en-us/products/data-studio/) - Database tool similar to Microsoft SQL Server Management Studio.
 Supports VSCode extensions.
   * :heavy_plus_sign: [Vim plugin](https://github.com/VSCodeVim/Vim) - Cannot be installed directly in the plugin section.
 Go to [Vim plugin release page](https://github.com/VSCodeVim/Vim/releases) and download `.vsix` file.
-Inside Azure Data Studio navigate to Extensions > three dots at the top > Install from VSXI.
-You will likely see message: "Unable to install extension 'vscodevim.vim' as it is not compatible with the current VS Code engine version".
-If you see that message you should try earlier release.
+Inside Azure Data Studio, navigate to Extensions > three dots at the top > Install from VSXI.
+You will likely see the message: "Unable to install extension 'vscodevim.vim' as it is not compatible with the current VS Code engine version".
+If you see that message, you should try an earlier release.
-* :white_check_mark: [Google Colab](https://colab.research.google.com/) - Data analysis and machine learning tool that allows you to combine executable Python code and rich text along with charts, images, HTML, LaTeX and more into a single document stored in Google Drive.
-Vi mode supported through [keyboard binding settings](https://colab.research.google.com/notebooks/editor_details.ipynb#scrollTo=bEXkvERUtU5O).
+* :white_check_mark: [Google Colab](https://colab.research.google.com/) - Data analysis and machine learning tool that allows you to combine executable Python code and rich text along with charts, images, HTML, LaTeX, and more into a single document stored in Google Drive.
+Vi modeis  supported through [keyboard binding settings](https://colab.research.google.com/notebooks/editor_details.ipynb#scrollTo=bEXkvERUtU5O).
 You can [enable](https://stackoverflow.com/questions/48674326/is-there-a-way-to-use-vim-keybindings-in-google-colaboratory ) it through Tools > Settings > Editor
-* [The Julia Programming Language](https://julialang.org/) - High level, general-purpose dynamic programming language suited for numerical analysis and computational science
+* [The Julia Programming Language](https://julialang.org/) - High-level, general-purpose dynamic programming language suited for numerical analysis and computational science
-  * :heavy_plus_sign: [VimBindings.jl](https://github.com/caleb-allen/VimBindings.jl) - A Julia package which emulates vim directly in the Julia REPL
+  * :heavy_plus_sign: [VimBindings.jl](https://github.com/caleb-allen/VimBindings.jl) - A Julia package which emulates Vim directly in the Julia REPL

 * :white_check_mark: [k9s](https://k9scli.io/) - Kubernetes CLI tool with full VIM bindings
 * [DBeaver](https://dbeaver.io/) - Free Universal Database Tool